Probate

 Filing and Validating the Will

 The first step in the California probate process is to file the deceased person’s will with the appropriate California Probate Court.
 Our attorneys can help file the will and petition the Probate Court to appoint the personal representative designated in the will.
-If the deceased individual did not name a personal representative because the will did not specify a person, that person is predeceased, or the decedent had no will, then an individual may seek to be appointed by the Probate Court.
+If the deceased individual did not name a personal representative because the will did not specify a person, that person is deceased, or the decedent had no will, then an individual may seek to be appointed by the Probate Court.
 We can assist the proposed personal representative in the mandatory notice to the creditors and the beneficiaries of the estate.

 Managing Obligations and Distributing Property